me3zaAKAgoat/42cursus/README.md

 ## **Reminders**

-- Need to examine the declarations and the conflicts between them and the definitons.
-- What does '*' Wildcard do?
 - Learn about regex, patterns, wildcard meaning and what stem means in makefile.
 - Read about virtual memory.
-- Check why makefile runs

 ## **Memory**
 - the RAM is a piece of hardware that stores data for it's uptime, the data is stored in slots of 1 byte and each slot has it's own address.